Market and 9th Streets

 The main feature of THE GALLERY AT MARKET EAST was a naturally lit, 4-level interior court, with sixteen escalators, modern statuary and 40-foot-tall Ficus trees.
 Subterranean concourses linked the (basement) Mall Level with two major subway hubs; the SEPTA 8th Street Station and PATCO 8th & Market Station.

-A second phase complex was designed by Cope, Linder Associates, of Philadelphia, and the Bower, Lewis, Thrower firm, also from "Philly."
+A second phase complex was designed by two Philadelphia-based firms; Cope, Linder Associates and Bower, Lewis, Thrower Architects.
 GALLERY II was developed on the block bounded by 11th, Market, 10th and Filbert Streets.
-It encompassed 371,600 leasable square feet, contained 105 stores and services and was formally dedicated on October 12, 1983.
-With its completion, the original -circa-1977- structure would be referred to as GALLERY I.
+It encompassed 371,600 leasable square feet, contained 105 stores and services, and was formally dedicated on October 12, 1983.
+With its completion, the original -circa-1977- structure was renamed GALLERY I.

 Like its predecessor, GALLERY II consisted of 4 levels of retail.
 It was anchored by a 3-level (184,000 square foot) J.C.
 Penney.
 New inline stores included Red Cross Shoes, Ship 'n Shore Outlet, Just Shirts, The Wild Pair shoes, Sports Impressions and DJ's Fashion Center For Men.